 Steps to Ordering Compulsory Items:

-All other uniform such as PE kit, sun caps, replacement book bags and water bottles can be purchased through the Price and Buckland website direct.
+All uniform such as School Jumpers, PE kit, sun caps, replacement book bags and water bottles can be purchased through the Price and Buckland website direct.

 For families who are eligible for Free School Meals (Pupil Premium), the school will offer a financial contribution for the purchase of the following: